-However, the process can take time and you will only see the final price once the truck has gone to a weighing station.
-If you are going to move to the warehouse, the moving companies will charge based on the weight of the goods and the length of time they are stored.
+This means that they can only give you an estimate and present you with the final bill after the truck has been weighed.
+When moving to a warehouse, moving companies will charge based on the weight of the goods and the length of time they are stored.
 Be sure to check how much moving companies charge by the pound and mile before committing to any deal.
 The final cost of moving your home will depend on a wide range of factors including, but not limited to, the size of your home, the distance of your move, the total number of belongings you will be moving, the time of year you are moving, and the services you will need.

+For long-distance moves (more than 100 miles or from one state to another), moving companies will charge based on the weight of your goods, the distance traveled and any additional charges that may occur.
+A professional moving company may ask for a deposit in advance.
 When moving locally, most moving companies charge an hourly rate and estimate the cost based on the number of carriers and trucks needed for how long.
 There may be a charge for packaging materials and an extended transportation fee if your door is some distance from where you can park the truck.